observIQ/bindplane-agent/README.md

 </center>

-BindPlane Agent is observIQ’s distribution of the [OpenTelemetry collector](https://github.com/open-telemetry/opentelemetry-collector).
-It provides a simple and unified solution to collect, refine, and ship telemetry data anywhere.
+The BindPlane Agent is observIQ’s distribution of the [OpenTelemetry collector](https://github.com/open-telemetry/opentelemetry-collector).
+It’s the first distribution to implement the [Open Agent Management Protocol](https://opentelemetry.io/docs/specs/opamp/) (OpAMP) and is designed to be fully managed with [BindPlane OP](https://observiq.com/).
+To get started, follow our [Quickstart Guide](https://observiq.com/docs/getting-started/quickstart-guide).

 ## Benefits